Women and Energy

 Where do the coffee husks for the briquettes come from?

-Dry coffee husks are a by-product of natural, sun-dried coffee production and are available everywhere in the region due to (wild) coffee production.
-So far this resource has not been utilised.
-The husks are only burnt on the premises of the processing plants and cause smoke, which is a nuisance for neighbouring communities, release climate gases and pollute the groundwater.
-If the husks are carbonised and processed into practical and convenient briquettes, they present an environmentally friendly alternative fuel with low smoke pollution.
+Dry coffee husks are a byproduct of natural, sun-dried coffee production and are available everywhere in the region due to production of local wild coffee.
+Before the project, this resource had not been utilised in Bonga and its surrounding areas.
+The husks were simply burnt on the premises of the processing plants, releasing harmful smoke, greenhouse gases and pollution which entered the groundwater.

 What are the benefits of using coffee husk briquettes?

-Increasing the use of coffee husk briquettes automatically reduces the need to use firewood and thus lessens the pressure put on forests.
-In this way, greenhouse gas emissions can be reduced.
-The project aims to increase awareness of forest protection and alternative energy sources.
+Increasing the use of coffee husk briquettes automatically reduces the need to use firewood and thus lessens the anthropogenic pressure on forests.
+In this way, greenhouse gas emissions and deforestation can be reduced.
+The project increased awareness around the importance of forest protection and alternative energy sources.

-What role do women play in the project?
+What role did women play in the project?

 related topics